 The World Heritage Café

-The World Heritage Café is beautifully situated in the middle of the visitors centre.
-Here you can enjoy coffee, cakes and sandwiches with world heritage literature, and the best view of the sea and the islands outside.
+The World Heritage Café is beautifully located in the center.
+Here, you can enjoy local food and drinks with the best view of the sea and the islands lying to the northwest.
+For questions and booking, please contact Vega World Heritage Center at the telephone number below.

 Address